GunnarFarneback/Inflate.jl/README.md

 gzip_headers = Dict{String, Any}()
 out = inflate_gzip(data, headers = gzip_headers)
 ```
-fills in `headers` with the Gzip headers present in `data`.
-Finally.
+fills in `gzip_headers` with the Gzip headers present in `data`.

+Both `inflate_zlib` and `inflate_gzip` accept the keyword argument
+`ignore_checksum`, which if set to true skips consistency checking by
+means of Adler and CRC checksums respectively.
+This disables the
+computation of the checksums, saving time.

+Finally,
 there is also a convenience function to read a compressed text file in
 gzip format
 ```